Your 'Side Hustle'

 The 'new and improved' second job

 I started my 'first business' with a mate back when we were 15 years old.
-We lived in the same street and figured we had a bit of spare time to earn a few dollars, so we came up with the ever innovative business named Scott & Trent's Lawn Mowing Services.
-Straight to the computer we went to do up our pricing and flyers and as soon as they were printed, off we went on our pushies and delivered them to the neighbourhood letterboxes.
+We came up with the innovative business named Scott & Trent's Lawn Mowing Services.
+Straight to the computer we did up our pricing and flyers and as soon as they were printed, off we went on our pushies and delivered them to the neighbourhood letterboxes.

 Almost straight away we received a phone call.
 Someone wanted us to mow their lawn!
-'How easy is business?!' we thought to ourselves.
-So we organised a time for the coming weekend and began dreaming about how we were going to each spend our $15 ($15 for mowing, $15 for edges).
+'How easy is business?!' we thought.
+So we organised a time for the next weekend and began dreaming about how we were going to each spend our $15 for mowing, $15 for edges.
 The beauty of being young and naive is you have no shame or recognition of silly assumptions.
 We used our respective parents mowers and whipper snippers and advised them that we needed them to get us more fuel.
-Never once contemplating the concept of the costs, or the wear and tear of this to our parents.
+Never once contemplating the concept of the costs nor the wear and tear of this to our parents.
 We even had some clients who let us use their equipment (and fuel!).

-The experience provided me with such great memories and life lessons that I have continued to carry on in my career to this day.
+This experience provided me with some great memories and life lessons I've carried on in my career to this day.

 Back then we just called it a job.
-Nowadays it goes by the catchy phrase 'Side Hustle' and it's surprising that more people don't do it.
+Nowadays it's called a 'Side Hustle' and it's surprising many more people don't do it.

-Some examples of Side Hustles that I'm aware of include: Freelancing (graphic design, IT work, computer programming), having an online shop (like mine www.brightsocks.com. au), getting actual employment on a casual/temporary basis, or even putting in a little more effort on your hobbies and heading along to the local markets.
-Whatever it may be, it's about putting your spare time to work for you and making a few dollars doing something you love (or are great at).
+Examples of Side Hustles include: Freelancing (graphic design; IT work; computer programming); having an online shop; getting actual casual employment or even putting in a little more effort into your hobbies and heading to the local markets.
+It's about putting your spare time to work for you and making a few dollars doing something you love (or are great at).
 Another noble activity is volunteering.
 Definitely a great candidate for your Side Hustle.

 Here are my ideas and reasons for why you should consider a Side Hustle: